 Because it’s a handheld launcher, you won’t be able to fire off more than one clay pigeon at once.
-If you’re looking for multiple targets at once, you’ll need to find something a little higher-priced, but this is very tough to pass up.
+And, of course, you’ll need a friend along if you choose this model.
+Keep in mind, if you’re looking for multiple targets at once, you’ll need to find something a little higher-priced.
+If not, this one is very tough to pass up.

 If you’re looking for an automatic clay pigeon thrower that can handle tons of discs at once, this one has you covered.
-The Do-All has a capacity of up to 25 discs, capable of launching up to 55 yards and only needing a couple of seconds to reload.
+The Do-All has the capacity for up to 25 discs.
+It’s capable of launching up to 55 yards and only needs a couple of seconds to reload.

 If you need to add extension cords, you can feed several of them into the Do-All Outdoors model.
 Thanks to the feeder tray’s seamless throwing arm, there’s no risk of any of your pigeons breaking on their initial launch.
 The color of the safety ring also takes care of any precautions you’ll need when using the Do-All thrower.

-Unfortunately, you can’t make any directional adjustments when using this automatic clay pigeon thrower.
+Unfortunately, you can’t make any directional adjustments.
 You’ll only be shooting straight with this one, but the foot pedal allows you to make timing adjustments while you’re in the middle of a session.

-The Do-All feels incredibly portable and you won’t have any trouble tearing it down and taking it with you.
+The Do-All feels incredibly portable, and you won’t have any trouble tearing it down and taking it with you.
 Even with all of its extra features, you can transport this in a matter of seconds.
-The Do-All runs on a 12-volt battery which you’ll need to purchase separately, and while this model runs on the higher end of the price scale, it’s an investment you will be able to enjoy for years to come.
+The Do-All runs on a 12-volt battery which you’ll need to purchase separately.
+While this model runs on the higher end of the price scale, it’s an investment you will be able to enjoy for years to come.

 PRODUCT NAME & RATING

-Choosing the automatic clay pigeon thrower to add to your arsenal depends on your personal preferences, and how many people might come with you on a day of shooting.
+Choosing the perfect automatic clay pigeon thrower to add to your arsenal depends on your personal preferences.
+You also have to consider how many people might come with you on a day of shooting.

 If you know you’ll be joined by others, the WingOne target thrower is an excellent choice.
-Not only is it cheap and reliable, but it’s small enough to be passed around your friends.
-You’ll easily be able to take it with you and rotate launching duties among a few other people.
-This works out great if your shoulder needs a rest from firing an especially powerful shotgun or rifle.
+Not only is it cheap and reliable, but it’s small enough to be passed around to your friends.
+You’ll be able to take it with you easily and rotate launching duties among a few other people.
+That works out great if your shoulder needs a rest from firing an especially powerful shotgun or rifle.